SethArchambault/CompressionOrientedProgramming/README.md

 The way the code in this repo was coded has been heavily inspired by Casey's compression oriented methodology.

-# The Big lie of Web Programming Rant
+# The Big Lie of Web Programming Rant

 Here's the big lie of web programming: